sercankulcu/sercankulcu.github.io/_pages/about.md

 I am hands-on software engineer since 2005.

+Holds a PhD degree in wireless communication.

+Interested in;
-Interested in low-power wireless communication, embedded and real-time operating systems, C/C++ programming, and machine learning applications.
+* low-power wireless communication,
+* embedded and real-time operating systems,
+* C/C++ programming, and
+* machine learning applications.

 Also, I've been giving OOP and Java courses since 2015.
-Holds a PhD degree in wireless communication.